Resetete/blood_tracker_app/README.md

 External Links: BloodTracker provides users with affiliate links to interesting products

 Blood Tracking (Under Development): The app is working on a blood tracking feature that will allow users to monitor and record blood-related measurements, such as blood pressure, glucose levels, and more.

+##### Local development
+In order to see javascript/CSS code change, run `bin/rails assets:precompile assets:clean` and then start the server `bin/rails s`